FADTI: Fourier and Attention Driven Diffusion for Multivariate Time Series Imputation: Experiments

 \subsubsection{Missing Settings}

-To simulate realistic missing scenarios, we consider two common patterns: \begin{itemize} \item \textbf{Point-wise missing}: individual values are randomly masked across time and features. \item \textbf{Time-wise missing}: continuous blocks of time steps are masked for each feature, simulating sensor downtime or communication failures. \end{itemize} We evaluate each model under 10\% and 50\% missing rates.
-The same missing masks are applied across all methods for fair comparison.
+We evaluate two missing patterns that simulate common sensor-level failures: \textbf{point-wise missing}, where individual entries are randomly masked across time and variables, and \textbf{time-wise missing}, where contiguous temporal blocks are masked to simulate sensor downtime or communication failures.
+We consider 10\% and 50\% missing rates, and use identical masks across methods for each dataset, missing pattern, missing rate, and random seed.